projectriff/fats/README.md

   - java-boot
   - node

-To add a new application, create a directory anywhere, adding the following files:
+To add a new application, create a directory, adding the following files:

-- `.fats`
-  - `create` - CLI arguments to pass to `riff application create`, like `--artifact` or `--handler`
-- any other files for your function if using `--local-path .`
+- any other files for your application if using `--local-path .`

 ### Tools